apache/druid/docs/querying/query-from-deep-storage.md

 There are additional context parameters for `sql/statements` specifically:

-   - `executionMode`  determines how query results are fetched.
-The currently supported mode is `ASYNC`.
+   - `executionMode`  (required) determines how query results are fetched.
+Set this to `ASYNC`.
-   - `selectDestination` set to `DURABLESTORAGE` instructs Druid to write the results from SELECT queries to durable storage.
+   - `selectDestination` (optional) set to `durableStorage` instructs Druid to write the results from SELECT queries to durable storage.
 Note that this requires you to have [durable storage for MSQ enabled](../operations/durable-storage.md).

 The following sample query includes the two additional context parameters that querying from deep storage supports: